ViggoSeerden/FHICT-S3-Portfolio/IndividualProject.md

 This one does simillar things like installing the packages from package.json and building the projects, but I should note the *http-server* install and the creation of the *dist*, which is done to make the app run from Docker.

 Currently, tests are only done in the back-end pipeline, since there are no front-end tests to be tested.
 Furthermore, only the unit tests get executed, because the integration tests are currently impossible to successfully perform since my database is only locally available.

-## Ethics

-According to learning outcome 5, students are expected to address one of the standard Programming Ethical Guidelines.
-I chose to address the ACM Code of Ethics and Professional Conduct.
-I chose this one since I really had no experience with this, and this one was the example given in the learning outcome.

 ## Business Process